Dear Aunt Susan,

 - Your brain is overladen: You try to learn too much in too little time.

 To concentrate effectively, you have to do the following:

 - Divide the work into smaller parts, and do not try to memorize everything in one session.

 - Every now and then, test your knowledge about the work you have already studied to make sure that you remember it.
 Once you reach a point where you remember everything, keep on studying; this will ensure that you do not forget parts of the work come tomorrow or the day after.
-By doing this you allow your brain the opportunity to concentrate and absorb information, and afterward to relax while the information is entrusted to your memory.

 How to enhance your concentration

 You can also do the following to enhance your concentration:

 - Find a comfortable, pleasant place where you can study and where there will not be any distractions to lure your attention.
-Make it a habit to use this place for all your homework and studying.
+Make it a habit to use this place for homework and studying.

 - Ensure that there is enough light and that you enjoy fresh air.

-- Eliminate all noise, and especially music, while you study.
+- Eliminate all noise, especially music, while you study.

 - Try to develop an active interest in the subject that you are studying.

 - Set realistic goals and ensure that you reach them.

 - Use all your senses: Write out what you have to learn and draw diagrams, pictures, and cartoons of the subject matter so that you can see it; say it out loud – or chant parts of it or sing it to a simple tune – so that you can hear it; and use your body, for example, your hands, to physically emphasize the words so you can almost feel the subject.

 Tips for sending questions